 What defense does the government commonly use in liability suits?

 While this would likely mean that filing a lawsuit would be impossible — road maintenance is a public issue, not individual — roadways are somewhat of a gray area.
-While the Public Duty Doctrine shields governmental entities when they are performing their duties to the public, the DPW and DOTD are responsible for the maintenance of roads.
+While the Public Duty Doctrine shields governmental entities when performing their duties to the public, the DPW and DOTD are responsible for maintaining roads.
 Because of this, accident and injury victims may be able to hold government entities liable, with some exceptions.
-Your lawyer will examine your case to see if you are eligible to file a claim against one of these governmental entities.
+Your lawyer will examine your case to see if you can file a car accident claim against one of these governmental entities.

 Are there any limits to dangerous road condition lawsuits?

-While you may be entitled to bring a claim against a government agency for neglecting to keep safe roads, you must observe a couple of limits that do not apply to regular civil suits.
+While you may be entitled to bring a car accident claim against a government agency for neglecting to keep safe roads, you must observe some limits that do not apply to regular civil suits.

 Types of damages

-Note, the time limits and procedural requirements for filing a claim against the government are also typically shorter and more stringent than they are for non-government applications.
-You will want to speak to an attorney that handles accident claims involving dangerous road conditions as soon as possible for information on when and how to proceed.
+Note that the time limits and procedural requirements for filing a claim against the government are typically shorter and more stringent than those for non-government applications.
+You will want to speak to an attorney that handles car accident claims involving dangerous road conditions as soon as possible for information on when and how to proceed.
 Procrastinating or not following claim protocols to a T could thwart your rights to benefits.

 How do I determine the value of my case?